blakehourigan/Personal-Website/README.md

 ## Usage

 Browse through the various sections of the website to learn more about me and my work.
-The website is structured with straightforward navigation to ensure a user-friendly experience.

-## Contributing

-As this is a personal website, contributions are not actively sought.
-However, any suggestions or feedback are welcome.
-Please open an issue in the repository for any such contributions.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgements